 Presence in all classes with group work, Written critical literature review

 Each student will be assigned to a group.
-These groups will play different roles during the seminar classes.
-Each student has to equally contribute to these roles.
+These groups will play different roles during the semester.
+Each student has to contribute equally to these roles.
 The roles include:

-Prepare and share written questions and statements about the papers on time
+Preparing and sharing written questions and statements about the papers on time

-Respond to questions during the seminar and engage actively in it
+Responding to questions during the seminar and actively engaging in it

 Lectures: 25 hours